fkie-cad/yapscan/README.md

 ## Building Yapscan

-This project can only be built on Linux at this time.
-To build natively on Linux, for Linux you need install Go and the yara library.
+To build **natively on Linux**, for Linux you need install Go and the yara library.
 Once you have installed the dependencies it's as easy as:

 ```bash